rust-lang/api-guidelines/README.md

 <a id="c-getters"></a>
 ### Single-element containers implement appropriate getters (C-GETTERS)

-Single-element contains where accessing the element cannot fail should implement `get` and `get_mut`, with the following signatures.
+Single-element containers where accessing the element cannot fail should implement `get` and `get_mut`, with the following signatures.

 ```rust
 fn get(&self) -> &V;